Get a property report and suburb profile for any property in Maryborough

 Maryborough demographics

 Maryborough, located in Queensland, is a charming regional town known for its rich history and heritage architecture.
 With a population of 15,287, it offers a slower pace of life compared to bustling urban centers, making it an attractive option for retirees and families seeking a more relaxed lifestyle.
-The median age of 49 reflects a mature community, with many residents enjoying the town's tranquil environment and community-focused living.
+The median age of 49 reflects a mature community, with many residents enjoying the town's historical charm and community-focused atmosphere.

-The housing landscape in Maryborough is characterized by a significant proportion of properties owned outright, accounting for 39.6% of the market.
-This suggests a stable community with long-term residents who have settled into the area.
-Additionally, 25% of properties are owned with a mortgage, while 35.4% are rented, indicating a balanced mix of ownership and rental opportunities.
-The median total household income of $926 per week reflects the town's affordability, appealing to those looking for cost-effective living options.
+The housing landscape in Maryborough is characterized by a significant proportion of properties owned outright, accounting for 39.6% of the total, which indicates a stable and established community.
+Additionally, 25% of properties are owned with a mortgage, while 35.4% are rented, offering a range of housing options for different lifestyles and financial situations.
+This mix of ownership and rental properties caters to both long-term residents and newcomers looking for flexibility.

 Maryborough infrastructure, key developments and investment opportunities